hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `unhealthy_threshold` - (Required) The Unhealthy Threshold for this Probe, which indicates the amount of retries which should be attempted before a node is deemed unhealthy.
 Possible values are from 1 - 20 seconds.

 * `port` - (Optional) Custom port which will be used for probing the backend servers.
 The valid value ranges from 1 to 65535.
-In case not set, port from http settings will be used.
+In case not set, port from HTTP settings will be used.
 This property is valid for Standard_v2 and WAF_v2 only.

-* `pick_host_name_from_backend_http_settings` - (Optional) Whether the host header should be picked from the backend http settings.
+* `pick_host_name_from_backend_http_settings` - (Optional) Whether the host header should be picked from the backend HTTP settings.
 Defaults to `false`.

 * `match` - (Optional) A `match` block as defined above.